How to Lower Stabilizer in Swimming Pool Water if Level is too High

 If you just need help on cleaning or shocking a green pool please click here

 If the stabilizer level is too high in a pool it will lock the chlorine molecules rendering them ineffective as a sanitizer.
 This usually happens as a result of using chlorine tablets which contain cyanauric acid.
 Pools that sanitize the water using salt systems or other methods other than tablets usually don't have this problem.
 Although you will get a chlorine reading, sometimes a high chlorine reading, yet your pool has algae or other problems.
 This is because the chlorine molecules are nearly useless because they have been locked up from the high cyanuaric acid level.

 What level should the stabilzer be?

 Between 30 and 50ppm.
-Have your water tested and see where your stabilizer is at. (some pool stores list it as either stabilizer or cyanauric acid level) I service some commercial pools and the county health inspectors like it below 100ppm which makes sense because the chlorine is usually very controllable and effective below this level.
+Test the stabilizer or have your water tested and see what the stabilizer level is. (some pool stores list it as either stabilizer or cyanauric acid level) I service some commercial pools and the county health inspectors like it below 100ppm which makes sense because the chlorine is usually very controllable and effective below this level.
 Ideally though between 30 and 50ppm.

 Diluting the pool water

 Depending on your stabilizer level, and of course the size of your pool, unfortunately you are going to have to drain a significant amount of water from the pool.
 Some customers I have don't like this because of the cost of replacing the water.
 If you DON'T do this though, you will have recurring problems.
 If you have a cartridge filter, you may want to check this out.
 Many problems can be caused by a bad filter.